A fledgling Dartford Warbler spotted

 On 3 May 2025, a fledgling Dartford Warbler was spotted learning how to fly amongst the heather on Horsell Common.

-This species is classified as ‘near-threatened’, and as it is a ground-nesting, it is incredibly vulnerable to roaming dogs.
+This species is classified as ‘near-threatened’, and as it is ground-nesting, it is incredibly vulnerable to roaming dogs.

 Please help HCPS protect these beautiful creatures by keeping ‘paws on paths’, and not allowing dogs to wander off into the heather.